mjrgh/PinscapePico/Guides/LIS3DH-Setup.md

 They're all equivalent as far as the Pinscape software is concerned, because they all have the same IC chip at their core, the LIS3DH.

-Note that there's an older variation on the LIS3DH calls the LIS3DSH (that's just one letter difference, hidden in the middle of the name - the added **S**).
+Note that there's an older variation on the LIS3DH called the LIS3DSH (that's just one letter difference, hidden in the middle of the name - the added **S**).
 LIS3DH and LIS3DSH are different chips with different software interfaces, so you can't use them